 Compared with a reference product, biosimilars:

-- are made of natural sources
+- Are made with the same types of natural sources

-- have the same strength and dosage
+- Have the same strength and dosage

-- provide the same treatment benefits
+- Provide the same treatment benefits

-- have the same potential side effects
+- Have the same potential side effects

 What makes biosimilars different from generic drugs?
 Unlike biosimilars, generic drugs are created from synthesized chemicals.
 They include the same active ingredients as their brand-name comparisons and work to create the same clinical benefits.

 Biosimilars are sometimes compared to generic drugs because both are versions of other FDA-approved medications that the agency says may provide more treatment options and potentially reduce costs for patients.

 How are biosimilars approved for use?
 All FDA-approved biological products, including reference products and biosimilars, undergo a rigorous evaluation so patients can be assured of their efficacy, safety and quality.
 More than 40 biosimilars have been approved, although some are not commercially available.

 How do biosimilars help drive down costs?
 Congress created the FDA approval pathway for biosimilar medications, in part, to help bring down prices.
 Because of the legislation, manufacturers do not need to conduct as many expensive and lengthy clinical trials, which may mean faster access to products, more therapeutic options and potentially reduced costs for patients.

 Additionally, biosimilars may create a more competitive pricing environment among drug manufacturers, which may also help drive down drug costs.
 For example, UnitedHealthcare has announced that up to three biosimilars for Humira, a drug commonly used for conditions like rheumatoid arthritis and plaque psoriasis, will be added to the same tier as Humira on Prescription Drug Lists.

 Is it safe to take a biosimilar if I originally started treatment on the brand-name counterpart?
 The FDA says biosimilar medications can generally be used even if you were originally treated with the reference product.
 The agency recommends talking to your health care provider about available treatment options and potential risks and benefits.

 For more about biosimilars, visit the FDA website.